-Nikolaos P. Daskalakis, MD, PhD, is an associate neuroscientist at McLean Hospital, an assistant professor of psychiatry, part-time, at Harvard Medical School and a BBRF-NARSAD young investigator.
-He received his MD from University of Athens, his PhD in neuropsychopharmacology from Leiden University, and completed post-doctoral fellowships in clinical neuroendocrinology at Leiden University Medical Center and in molecular psychiatry/bioinformatics at Icahn School of Medicine.
+Nikolaos P. Daskalakis, MD, PhD, is the director of the Neurogenomics and Translational Bioinformatics Laboratory at McLean Hospital and an assistant professor of psychiatry at Harvard Medical School.
+He is also an affiliate member of the Broad Institute, MIT Computer Science and Artificial Intelligence Laboratory, and the National Center for PTSD.
+Dr. Daskalakis received his MD from the University of Athens, his PhD in neuropsychopharmacology from Leiden University, and completed post-doctoral research fellowships in clinical neuroendocrinology at Leiden University and in systems biology at the Icahn School of Medicine.

 Belmont campus - Oaks Building